-Merchantville, N. I
+Merchantville, N. J.

-What is this I hear about Chesterfield doing away with Tom Howard and George Shelton?
+Dear Editor: What is this I hear about Chesterfield doing away with Tom Howard and George Shelton?
 Are they serious?
-What in the world can serious? they mean?
-When they have a couple doing good comedy they oust them.
+What in the world came they mean?
+When they have at them.
 Why not consult listeners?

-I know plenty of people that are certainly sorry to hear of this out-
+I know plenty of people that are certainly sorry to hear of this outcouple doing good comedy they ous